dotnet/designs/accepted/2021/package-validation/package-validation.md

 ***OPEN QUESTION**: Should we introduce a new prefix, such as `APC` (ApiCompat) or `PKG` (packaging) or should we reuse `CA`/`SYSLIB`?*

+### Previous version configuration

+We need to be able to configure the following things:

+1. Should a previous version be validated?
+2. Which feeds should be scanned?
+Unless the user configures a different feed, we'd use nuget.org.

+I don't believe we need to know the previous version.
+The previous version would be defined on a per-feed basis.
+In any feed, the previous version is the one that immediately precedes the version being built.

+***OPEN QUESTION**: Do we need a SemVer setting?
+Originally I thought about a setting for "ignore breaking changes across major version boundaries" but it seems even if one crosses a SemVer boundary one still wants to make intentional breaking changes only.
+The tool only knows which ones are intentional if the developer suppressed them, so I don't believe we need a SemVer setting.
+Instead the tool issues a diagnostic for all breaks and the developer suppresses the ones that are intentional.
+At this point it becomes a policy decision on the side of the developer if they are OK with breaking changes between minor or patch releases.*

 ## Q & A

 [api-compat-spec]: https://github.com/dotnet/designs/pull/177